 Instead of criticizing yourself for having a hard time or slipping up and having a drink, remember that no one’s perfect.
 What matters most is your ability to maintain an open, curious outlook as you learn what does and doesn’t work for you.

-Quitting alcohol on your own is harder for some than others, but there’s no need to go it alone.
+Quitting alcohol alone is harder for some than others, but there’s no need to go it alone.

-If you’re having a hard time sticking to your goal or just want some extra guidance, consider reaching out for professional support.
+If you’re having difficulty sticking to your goal or just want some extra guidance, consider reaching out for professional support.

-If you feel comfortable doing so, talk about your challenges with your primary healthcare professional.
+If you feel comfortable doing so, discuss your challenges with your primary healthcare professional.
 Finding a therapist can also be a great starting point if you’re uncomfortable opening up to your healthcare professional.